 - Course Selection

-- You are required to take the 2-week Beginning Czech Intensive Language Course.
+- You are required to take a 2-week Beginning Czech Intensive Language Course during your fall semester.

-- In addition to the Beginning Czech Intensive Language Course, you can choose 3-4 semester-long courses from the list below.
+- In addition to the Beginning Czech Intensive Language Course, you can choose 3-4 semester-long courses per semester from the list below.

 - Alternate Courses